2 men convicted in plot to kidnap Michigan Gov. Whitmer

 GRAND RAPIDS, Mich.
-(AP) — A jury on Tuesday convicted two men of conspiring to kidnap Michigan Gov. Gretchen Whitmer in 2020, a swift victory for prosecutors in a plot that was broken up by the FBI and described as a rallying cry for a U.S. civil war by anti-government extremists.
+(AP) — A jury on Tuesday convicted two men of conspiring to kidnap Michigan Gov. Gretchen Whitmer in 2020, delivering swift verdicts in a plot that was broken up by the FBI and described as a rallying cry for a U.S. civil war by anti-government extremists.

+The result was a big victory for the U.S. Justice Department.
+A different jury just four months ago couldn't reach a unanimous decision on Adam Fox and Barry Croft Jr. but acquitted two other men, a stunning conclusion that led to a second trial.

-Adam Fox and Barry Croft Jr. were also found guilty of conspiring to obtain a weapon of mass destruction, namely a bomb to blow up a bridge and stymie police if the kidnapping could be pulled off at Whitmer’s vacation home.
+Fox and Croft were convicted of two counts of conspiracy related to the kidnapping scheme and attempts to obtain a weapon of mass destruction.
+Prosecutors said they wanted to blow up a bridge to disrupt police if the abduction could be pulled off at Whitmer’s vacation home.

 Croft, 46, a trucker from Bear, Delaware, was also convicted of another explosives charge.
 The jury deliberated for roughly eight hours over two days.

-It was the second trial for the pair after a jury in April couldn’t reach a unanimous verdict after five days.
-Two other men were acquitted and two more pleaded guilty and testified for prosecutors.

-The result was a big win for the U.S. Justice Department following the shocking mixed outcome last spring.

 “Today’s verdicts prove that violence and threats have no place in our politics and those who seek to divide us will be held accountable.
-They will not succeed," said Whitmer, a Democrat.
+They will not succeed," said Whitmer, a Democrat, who turned 51 years old on Tuesday.

 “But we must also take a hard look at the status of our politics,” she added.
 “Plots against public officials and threats to the FBI are a disturbing extension of radicalized domestic terrorism that festers in our nation, threatening the very foundation of our republic.”